 - Third-Party Freight.
 With third party payors,neither the shipper or the consignee pays for the shipment.
 For example, a freight broker or third party logistics (3PL) is paying for the shipment.

 Now there are other terms of sales, especially for International shipping.
 These terms of sales are called incoterms which are a set of internationally recognized rules which define the responsibilities of the sellers and buyers.
-Specifically, for a given shipment these Incoterms specify who is responsible for paying for and managing the shipment, insurance, documentation, customs clearance, and other logistical activities.
+Specifically, for a given shipment these Incoterms specify who is responsible for paying and managing the shipment, insurance, documentation, customs clearance, and other logistical activities.
 For more information on incoterms, see International Trade Commission’s Know Your Incoterms.

-For more information on the basics of freight bill terms, see RiteRounting’s Three Main Types Of LTL Freight Charges.
+For more information on the basics of freight bill terms, see RiteRouting’s Three Main Types Of LTL Freight Charges.
 Also, for a detail review of the steps to process freight bills, see my article, The 7 Steps To Process, Audit, And Pay A Carrier’s Invoice.

 The Pitfalls Of The Freight Bill Payment Money Game.